CFIA-NCFAD/nf-virontus/docs/output.md

 * `samtools/depth/`
   * `*-depths.tsv`: Tab-delimited table of read mapping coverage depth at each position in the reference containing 3 columns: reference genome ID, position and coverage depth.

-> **NB:** Stats and metrics computed by Samtools are used to generate multiple fields in the MultiQC general statistics table and to generate multiple plots under the section "VARIANTS: Samtools (Minimap2)"
+> **NB:** Stats and metrics computed by Samtools are used to generate multiple fields in the MultiQC general statistics table and to generate multiple plots in the MultiQC report.

 ## Mosdepth